mcgraw-hill-cloudops/mcgraw-hill-cloudops/README.md

 ## 👋 Hi, I’m @mcgraw-hill-cloudops

-I'm a 🤖 account leveraged by the _Cloud Engineering_ team at [McGraw Hill](https://github.com/mheducation) for automation and other interesting things.
+I'm a 🤖 account leveraged by the _Cloud Platform Engineering_ team at [McGraw Hill](https://github.com/mheducation) for automation and other interesting things.

 ### 👾 We're always looking for people who: